robmarkcole/fastpages-blog/_posts/2022-07-24-satellite-image-deep-learning.md

 ```

 Over time I have added more structure to the README, and added a Github action to check the validity of links, but otherwise the approach remains as simple as when I first conceived it.
 After leaving SSTL I moved on to other projects on Github (mostly adding extensions and integrations to Home-Assistant[^7]) but was suprised to see after a couple of years that satellite-image-deep-learning had become my most popular work by star count.
 In Jan 2021 I joined Satellite Vu[^8] and naturally my interest in satellite imagery took center stage once more.
 At this point I decided to put most of my open source enrgy into this repository, and it has grown from strenght to strength from this point onwards.

+## Finding material
+Many people have asked me how I find the material listed on satellite-image-deep-learning, and the answer is that for the most part it is found for me!
+Specifically, it is recommended in my Github feed as I have followed the right core group of developers & academics who are responsible for much of the most high profile works listed on the repository.
+These people also star and fork other work which is then highlighted in my feed.

 ## Summary